jiamiwen/jiamiwen.github.io/_pages/about.md

         <a href="mailto:wenjm@whu.edu.cn">wenjm at whu.edu.cn</a>
         or
         <a href="mailto:cryptowjm@163.com">cryptowjm at 163.com</a>,
-        if you have questions or we share common tastes.
+        if questions or we share common tastes.
       </p>

     </div>